imiller88/IsabelleandDiegosFinalResearchProject/Assignment 2/README.md

 -Gitignore.gitignore: gitignore file to tell Git which files to ignore.
 -Assignment 2 (Research proposal).Rmd: markdown file with our complete research proposal.
 -Assignment 2 (Research proposal).pdf: PDF of the markdown file containing our research proposal.
+-Citations.bib: a bib file properly citing our references.